pagkly/Zed/Investopedia4/Over-Selling Definition.md

 Suppose there is a college student without a lot of money.
 They need a used, cheap, and reliable car for getting to and from a part-time job.
 They only have $1,500 to spend on the car and they tell the salesperson this upfront.

 Immediately the salesperson starts showing them cars priced at $5,000 to $10,000, telling the student they can get "...easy financing to afford these much better cars."
-The student, who already has a bunch of [[student loans]](https://www.investopedia.com/student-loans-4689727) doesn't like the idea of taking on more debt.
-They relay this information to the salesperson, who continues to talk about how the low the interest rate is, and how filling out the forms will only take a few minutes.
+The student, who already has a bunch of [[student loans]](https://www.investopedia.com/student-loans-4689727) doesn't like the idea of taking on more [[Debt|debt]].
+They relay this information to the salesperson, who continues to talk about how the low the interest rate is, and how filling out the forms [[Will|will]] only take a few minutes.

-The student, uncomfortable with the overselling, leaves and goes to another dealership or to another salesperson who will show them what they are asking for.
+The student, uncomfortable with the overselling, leaves and goes to another dealership or to another salesperson who [[Will|will]] show them what they are asking for.